-160. If a novel GM spore-forming bacterium was released into environments such as natural water bodies or agricultural land, it could multiply, and people or animals could be exposed to the GM bacteria through food or water.
+162. If a novel GM bacterium was released into environments such as natural water bodies or agricultural land, it could multiply, and people or animals could be exposed to the GM bacteria through food or water.
 However, as the GM trait of secreting VIP is not expected to increase bacterial fitness, there is no reason for the GM trait to become fixed in the population of the bacterial species.
 Therefore, people or animals could only be exposed to very low levels of the novel GM bacteria.

-161. The potential harms for this risk scenario are the same as the potential harms described in detail in Risk Scenario 1.
-Low doses of VIP from the GM bacteria would not be expected to have any adverse effects on health.
-Sufficiently high doses of VIP could cause increased rates of infections due to immunosuppression, or could cause secretory diarrhea and associated health complications.
+163. The potential harms for this risk scenario are the same as the potential harms described in detail in Risk Scenario 1.
+Novel GM bacteria secreting VIP could cause immunosuppression leading to increased rates of infections and/or secretory diarrhea and associated health complications.

-162. The potential for horizontal transfer of the VIP gene to bacteria in sewage resulting in ill health in humans or animals is not identified as a risk that could be greater than negligible.
+164. The potential for horizontal transfer of the VIP gene to bacteria in sewage resulting in ill health in humans or animals is not identified as a risk that could be greater than negligible.
 The main reasons are that the small scale of the clinical trial minimises the likelihood of HGT events, and that as VIP secretion is not expected to increase bacterial fitness, the GM trait would not become fixed in a bacterial population.
 Therefore, this risk scenario does not warrant further detailed assessment.